prprprus/scheduler/README.md

 ### Periodic

 Like the cron style, it also includes seconds, minutes, hours, days, weekday, and months, but the order and number are not fixed.
 You can freely arrange and combine them according to your own preferences.
 For example, the effects of `Second(3).Minute(35).Day(6)` and `Minute(35).Day(6).Second(3)` are the same.
-No need to remember the format! 🎉🎉👏
+No need to remember the format! 🎉👏

-But for the readability, recommend the chronological order from small to large (or large to small).😊
+But for the readability, recommend the chronological order from small to large (or large to small).

-Note: `Day()` and `Weekday()` avoid simultaneous occurrences unless you know that the day is the day of the week.😂
+Note: `Day()` and `Weekday()` avoid simultaneous occurrences unless you know that the day is the day of the week.

 ```Go
 package main